 Professor Allison Christians is the H. Heward Stikeman Chair in the Law of Taxation at the McGill University Faculty of Law.
 Her research and teaching focus on national and international tax law and policy issues, with emphasis on the relationship between taxation and economic development and on the role of government and non-government institutions and actors in the creation of tax policy norms.

 She practiced tax law at Wachtell, Lipton, Rosen & Katz in New York, where she focused on the taxation of domestic and cross-border mergers and acquisitions, spin-offs, restructurings and associated issues and transactions involving private and public companies, and at Debevoise & Plimpton in New York, where she focused mainly on private equity funds.
 She taught at the University of Wisconsin Law School, the University of Ottawa Faculty of Law, and Northwestern University School of Law before joining the Faculty of Law at McGill University in 2012.

-Robert Raizenne is a sessional lecturer in Corporate Tax at McGill's Faculty of Law.
+Robert Raizenne is an adjunct professor at McGill's Faculty of Law.